AdobeDocs/campaign-classic.en/help/reporting/using/collecting-data-to-analyze.md

 topic-tags: creating-new-reports
 ---

-# Collecting data to analyze{#collecting-data-to-analyze}
+# Collect data to analyze{#collecting-data-to-analyze}

-The data to be used for building the report can be selected directly in the report page (for more on this, refer to [Using the context](../../reporting/using/using-the-context.md)) or collected via one or more queries.
+The data to be used for building the report can be selected directly in the report page (for more on this, refer to [Use the context](../../reporting/using/using-the-context.md)) or collected via one or more queries.

 This activity offers three different methods: